 As can be seen in Fig. 4, comparing right and central panels, the deep convection scheme in this case totally alters the vertical (and consequently also the horizontal) distribution of the tracer by lifting it up to 20 km compared with an uplifting of less than 5 km without it.
 The results of FLEXPART-NorESM/CAM with the convection activated and NorESM are quite similar, despite the different convection schemes used.
-However, the convection scheme in FLEXPART transports a larger mass

-10 fraction above about 7.5 km, which may be due to simulation of overshooting convection with the Emanuel and Živković-Rothman (1999) parametrization.
+However, the convection scheme in FLEXPART transports a larger mass fraction above about 7.5 km, which may be due to simulation of overshooting convection with the Emanuel and Živković-Rothman (1999) parametrization.
 This in turn generates a faster horizontal advection with higher total column integrated concentration extending over the central region of the African continent.
-For all the transient extending over the central region of the African continent.

 For all the tropical sources, the convection scheme dominates the dispersion and the relative behaviour of the two models in all these cases is similar, but not perfectly consistent.
-For example, Fig. 5 shows the comparison for a short (30 minutes) release

-- 15 in the GUI location after 144 hours of dispersion.
+For example, Fig. 5 shows the comparison for a short (30 minutes) release in the GUI location after 144 hours of dispersion.
 As in the EQA case a higher overall plume vertical extension in FLEXPART-NorESM/CAM with respect to NorESM can be observed.
 However, in the GUI release the mass fraction transported above about 7.5 km in FLEXPART-NorESM/CAM is lower than that of NorESM.
 The overall agreement is good, considering that different convection schemes are used, but some discrepancies can be observed.
-Near the east coast of Australia and northwest of Madagascar FLEXPART-NorESM/CAM simulates significantly higher column integrated concentrations than the - 20 NorESM integrated solver, while NorESM simulates higher column integrated concentrations close to the north-west coast of Australia and over Malaysia.
+Near the east coast of Australia and north-west of Madagascar FLEXPART-NorESM/CAM simulates significantly higher column integrated concentrations than the NorESM integrated solver, while NorESM simulates higher column integrated concentrations close to the north-west coast of Australia and over Malaysia.